1994

 ● Injuring your back is Nature’s way of telling you, you need to take more narcotics.

 ● 3-2-1994: Today was a bad day for me.
-I haven’t paid my office rent for February, 1994, let alone this month’s (March’s) rent.
+I haven’t paid my office rent for February, 1994, let alone for this month (March).
 They gave me a “3 day notice to pay rent or quit”: In other words, pay the rent or move out.

 I got very upset with Michael Weissman, my assistant.
 I told him that, with my severe cash-flow problems, I feel as if my business (the law practice), which is my life now, with all I’ve invested in it thus far, including my time, effort, and money—I feel as if my business is an airplane taxiing down the runway trying to take off, but it keeps running out of gas and it starts sputtering and slowing down.
-We manage to find the gas to get it running just in the nick of time: there are people running along the runway after the plane and they’re trying to catch up with it, to kill the occupants.
+We manage to find the gas to get it running in the nick of time: there are people running along the airstrip after the plane and they’re trying to catch up with it, to kill the occupants.

 If the plane could only get up enough speed to get into the air, it would be safer from the foes on the ground, just in virtue of it being in the air, above the people on the ground, not immediately reachable; plus, when it’s in the air, it can travel faster than it can on the ground, and it gets better fuel economy.